Movement and time spent in nature are vital for nurturing wellbeing

 Fast forward to finishing uni and one of the first things I did was to treat myself to a bigger family size tent.
 I chose the Vango Icarus and over the years added an extension to it.

-As a single mother I spent countless many happy weekends camping with my young daughter and after uni, whilst luxury travel began to play a bigger role in my life, I still kept on camping too.
+As a single mother I spent countless happy weekends camping with my young daughter and after uni, whilst luxury travel began to play a bigger role in my life, I still continued to camp as well.

-As my awareness of my personal need for nature became more apparent, I started to regard camping as the ideal way for me to spend more time outdoors, helping to improve my mental health in the process.
+My awareness of my personal need for nature gradually became more apparent, I started to regard camping as the ideal way for me to spend more time outdoors, vastly improving my mental health in the process.

 Shell Robshaw-Bryan black camping expert